 Arts and creativity in stimulating innovation and technologies with a human touch

-The past months of the Finnish Presidency in the EU turned the eyes of politicians, media and citizens of other countries on Finland.
+The past months of the Finland’s Presidency of the Council of the European Union turned the eyes of politicians, media and citizens of other countries on Finland.
 In the midst of Brexit deal discussions, and at the time of ministerial meetings in Brussels, the seminar Sustainable Transformations, co-organized by Aalto University and STARTS initiative of the European Commission, explored sustainability idea through the themes of art, technology and creativity.
-STARTS initiative works under Horizon 2020 project of the European Commission, focusing on the contribution of art to innovation: social, technological, ecological and business.
+STARTS initiative works under Horizon 2020 project of the European Commission, focusing on how art impacts innovation in the fields of society, ecology, technology and science.

 The seminar, that took place in BOZAR Centre for Fine Arts in Brussels, invited to reflect on what could be a possible alliance between art and technology today, and what being creative could mean at the time of unprecedented societal change?

 Professor Pia Fricker from Aalto University in her keynote mentioned the need for critical thinking regarding the diversity and arbitrariness of digital media and rapidly evolving smart-city technology.
 Fricker, who teaches Computational Methodologies in Landscape Architecture and Urbanism in Aalto, said that we should think a lot more about building own tools to create new solutions.

 The following talk by Koray Tahiroğlu from Aalto MediaLab addressed how advanced artificial intelligence features already shape and transform our relationship with the world, creating a sense of interacting with ‘something other than me’.
 Tahiroğlu, founder and head of the SOPI (Sound and Physical Interaction) research group in Aalto, is exploring the possibilities of music-making with artificial intelligence.